 - Most Humongous Mecha protagonists feel this way before becoming pilots, often crossing over with Ascended Fanboy.
 So much that Shinji Ikari was notable for not wanting to.

 - Kosuna of Desert Punk just wants to be the #1 Action Girl in the Great Kanto Desert, and becomes an apprentice handyman to Kanta to do so.
-She then spends the rest of the series learning that survival in the desert involves a lot of grunt work, trickery, and that doing your job right means using your gun as little as possible.
+She then spends the rest of the series learning that survival in the desert involves a lot of grunt work, trickery and that doing your job right means using your gun as little as possible.

-- Negi Springfield definitely qualifies.
+- Negima!
+Magister Negi Magi: Negi Springfield definitely qualifies.
 Already a hard-working prodigal mage at the age of 10, his quest for power increases after many of his students become his mischievous followers, making him constantly worried for their safety.
 It doesn't help that he's surrounded by a lot of powerful people such as his more combat-trained pupils (Setsuna, Mana, Kaede, Ku Fei), his father's friends (Jack Rakan, Alberio Imma, Takamichi), and his former enemy (Evangeline), some of whom are game-breakingly powerful.
 Oh, and his father?
 An incredibly powerful war hero who is practically worshipped across the Magic World.
 That's a lot of hurdles to jump over.
 It's no surprise then that he would push himself to incredible extremes, even learning Evangeline's Dark Magic.
 He's definitely not your standard shounen hero.

 - Asago from Tokyo Crazy Paradise so very desperately wants to be a badass to match Ryuji, her husband-to-be, but she is always overshadowed by Tsukasa or runs into inhuman monsters.
 She gets tougher by the end of the series.

-- Teana Lanster during StrikerS was a deconstruction of this.
+- Teana Lanster during Magical Girl Lyrical Nanoha StrikerS was a deconstruction of this.
 She was so desperate at being a badass as quickly as possible that her reckless actions placed both her and her teammates at risk.
 While she did eventually Take a Level in Badass, she didn't do so until she let go of this mindset and concentrated on refining the skills and talents she had at a more sensible pace.

-- Einhart Stratos in Vivid is a straighter example.
+- Einhart Stratos in Magical Girl Lyrical Nanoha ViVid is a straighter example.
 Driven by the Genetic Memory of her ancestor, she is in a constant quest to become strong enough to protect everyone she cares about.
 This drive of hers only became more intense when she met and trained with the old cast of Nanoha, as she realized just how far she still has to go before she could reach their level.

-- In Chrono Crusade, this was one of the major motivations of Joshua, an Ill Boy whose Blessed with Suck Healing Hands powers confined him to his bed.
+- In Chrono Crusade, this was one of the major motivations of Joshua, whose Blessed with Suck Healing Hands powers confined him to his bed.
 After being disappointed by a suggestion from Father Remington to go through Training from Hell to grow strong, Aion offered him a Deal with the Devil to gain immense power through a pair of demon horns.
 It worked, but also turned him insane and allowed Aion to kidnap him and use his powers for his plans.
-This kicks off the main plot of the series, when his sister makes her own Deal with the Devil to be able to rescue him.
+This kicks off the main plot of the series when his sister makes her own Deal with the Devil to be able to rescue him.

 - In Kick-Ass, two characters become superheroes: the title character because he wants to help people... and in a straighter version of this trope, Big Daddy because he was frustrated with his marriage and thought his life was boring.
 He even creates a fake Back Story to enhance his new identity.

 - This is the basic idea of Wanted, both the original comic and the movie adaptation.
-The protagonist is a loser guy who becomes a Bad Ass when he finds out he has a badass gene inherited from a father he never knew.
+The protagonist is a loser guy who becomes a badass when he finds out he has a badass gene inherited from a father he never knew.
 The comic book (but not the movie) also attempts to deconstruct this trope by scolding the reader for identifying with the main character, who's essentially a violent sociopath.
 Perhaps not coincidentally, Wanted was written by Mark Millar, the same guy who also wrote Kick-Ass.

 - Cyril, the bellringer mouse from the Redwall fic The Urthblood Saga has as his life's ambition to become a warrior someday, resenting his status as a lowly abbey novice and feeling as if his elders will always treat him like a child.
-While he becomes somewhat less enthusastic about the idea and more accepting of his place after his younger brother Cyrus just barely survives being wounded by a visiting soldier, he still has it as his ultimate goal.
+While he becomes somewhat less enthusiastic about the idea and more accepting of his place after his younger brother Cyrus just barely survives being wounded by a visiting soldier, he still has it as his ultimate goal.